Grumlebob/BlazorAutoAppTemplate/overview.md

 # Overview

-This solution enables Auto render mode across pages without duplicating UI code by abstracting data access behind a shared Core interface and using host-specific implementations for prerender (server) and post-hydration (client/WASM).
+This solution enables Auto render mode across pages without duplicating UI code by abstracting data access behind a shared Core interface and using host-specific implementations for prerender (server) and post‑hydration (client/WASM).

 ## Architecture